Old City (Hyderabad, India): Culture

-The city has a distinct culture showing Islamic influences and a courtly presence resulting from its period as the capital of the Nizams, which is more evident in the old city.
+The city has a distinct culture showing Islamic influences and a courtly presence resulting from its period as the capital of the Nizams, which is more evident in the Old City.

 Cuisine

-The old city has many restaurants offering Hyderabadi cuisine which is noted for its use of spices and herbs.
+The Old City has many restaurants offering Hyderabadi cuisine which is noted for its use of spices and herbs.
 The food is prepared using different types of spices, in which each spice adds a special taste to the food with a modern touch, while preserving the traditional quality of the food.
-The most famous dishes of Hyderabad are Hyderabadi Biryani and Hyderabadi Haleem, which are served with great delight.
-Pista House, Bawarchi, Cafe Bahar, Masterchef, 555, Sheraton Cafe are popularly known for Haleem.
-Shadab Hotel is famous for serving some of the best biryani in the city.
+The most famous dishes of Hyderabad are Hyderabadi Biryani and Hyderabadi Haleem.

 Language

-Urdu is the primary language spoken in the old city area, and was the official language of the Hyderabad State under the Nizams in 1884 AD.
+Urdu is the primary language spoken in the Old City area, and was the official language of the Hyderabad State under the Nizams in 1884 AD.
 The most common dialect of Urdu spoken by the largely Muslim population is known as Dakkhani or Deccani (meaning "language of the Deccan").
 Telugu is also widely spoken and understood.